truemark/autoalarm/README.md

 `false` on the resource.
 - To customize the default alarms, add the appropriate tags with the desired values to the resource.
 - To enable specific non-default alarms, add the corresponding tags with the desired values to the resource.

+## ReAlarm Tag Configuration and Behavior:

+### Overview
+The ReAlarm function is an AWS Lambda-based handler designed to monitor and reset CloudWatch alarms that are in an "ALARM" state.
+It is an optional part of the AutoAlarm system, aimed at ensuring alarms are not missed or ignored.
+This functionality is built with complex maintenance and infrastructure in mind and is a stop gap to prevent critical alarms from being missed or ignored by casuing said alarms to re-alert on a schedule.
+ReAlarm can be enabled or disabled globally.
+Additionally, Alarms can individually be tagged to be excluded from the ReAlarm function.

+### Special Note:
+ReAlarm is hardcoded to NOT reset alarms associated with AutoScaling actions.
+This is to prevent the function from interfering with scaling operations.

+### Default Values
+By default, the ReAlarm function is disabled.
+When ReAlarm is enabled, it runs on a default schedule of every two hours.
+The ReAlarm Schedule can also be customized by configuring a context variable.

+### Global ReAlarm Enabled/Disabled and Schedule Configuration Via Context Variables in CDK Deployment
+ReAlarm's global behavior can be managed using context variables during CDK deployment:

+- **Enable/Disable ReAlarm Globally**:
+  - Use the context variable `useReAlarm` to control whether ReAlarm is active.
+  - Example command to enable ReAlarm:
+    ```bash
+    cdk deploy --context useReAlarm='true' AutoAlarm
+    ```
+  - By default, if `useReAlarm` is not specified, the function is disabled implicitly.
+Set it to `'true'` to enable or `'false'` to disable explicitly.

+- **Customize ReAlarm Schedule**:
+  - The ReAlarm schedule is controlled via the `reAlarmSchedule` context variable.
+  - It accepts a cron expression to define the schedule.
+  - Example command to set ReAlarm to run every 3 hours:
+    ```bash
+    cdk deploy --context reAlarmSchedule='{"hour":"*/3","minute":"0"}' --context useReAlarm='true' AutoAlarm
+    ```
+  - Example command to set ReAlarm to run every 30 minutes:
+    ```bash
+    cdk deploy --context reAlarmSchedule='{"minute":"*/30"}' --context useReAlarm='true' AutoAlarm
+    ```
+  - You can adjust the frequency by modifying the cron settings to match your requirements.

+### Customizing ReAlarm with Tags
+In addition to global controls, individual alarms can be excluded from being reset by ReAlarm.
+This is done using a specific tag:

+- **Tag to Exclude Alarms from ReAlarm**:
+  - Alarms can be tagged with `realarm:disabled=true` to exclude them from the ReAlarm process.
+  - When this tag is present on an alarm, ReAlarm will skip resetting it, regardless of its state.
+  - This is useful for alarms that should be managed manually or have specific conditions that should not trigger ReAlarm.

+#### Example:
+1. To prevent ReAlarm from resetting a particular alarm, add the following tag:
+    - **Key**: `realarm:disabled`
+    - **Value**: `true`

+2. **Tagging via AWS Console**:
+    - Navigate to the CloudWatch alarm.
+    - Under the "Tags" section, add a new tag:
+      - **Key**: `realarm:disabled`
+      - **Value**: `true`

+3. **Tagging via AWS CLI**:
+    ```bash
+    aws cloudwatch tag-resource --resource-arn arn:aws:cloudwatch:region:account-id:alarm/alarm-name --tags Key=realarm:disabled,Value=true
+    ```

+By configuring ReAlarm both globally and on a per-alarm basis, users have the flexibility to manage alarm behavior according to their needs, ensuring critical alerts are revisited without excessive manual intervention.

 ## IAM Role and Permissions